 South Carolina | SC Picture Project | Newberry County Photos | St. John’s Lutheran Church

 St. John’s Lutheran Church in the Newberry County town of Pomaria was established by German settlers in the early 1750s and incorporated in 1794.
-The congregation’s first minister, Reverend Luft, built the church’s original home – a log cabin.
+The congregation’s first minister, the Reverend Luft, built the church’s original home – a log cabin.
 In 1763 the church received a royal grant for 100 acres, and a second church was built shortly afterwards.
 Completed in 1809, this building is the third to serve St. John’s and also the oldest Lutheran frame structure in the state.

 The South Carolina Lutheran Synod met here in 1824 and again in 1838.
 After that year the church changed synod affiliations.
 Another frame building adjacent to the church, seen below, housed a school and was operated by St. John’s until 1921.
 Education has been a component of this church since its formation.

 The congregation of St. John’s met here until 1950, when it built the brick structure across the street that houses the church today.
 Though the white frame church is no longer in use, the congregation maintains the historic building.